MIA123MIA321/MUMPS-Install/README.md

 Installation guide of MUMPS for python on Linux
 ### 1.Create a new conda environment first
 ```
-conda create --name your_name python=3.7
+conda create --name your_env python=3.7
-conda activate your_name
+conda activate your_env
 ```
 ### 2.Check mpicc environment
 If mpi is not installed, you can install mpich or openmp.